Security Policy

 Bug Bounty

-We do not currently operate a paid bug bounty program.
-We do recognize and credit researchers in our security advisories with their permission, and may offer thanks in the form of swag or store credit at our discretion.
+3DPrintMe does not currently operate a paid bug bounty program.
+3DPrintMe may recognize and credit researchers in security advisories with their permission, and may, in 3DPrintMe's sole discretion, offer thanks in the form of swag or store credit.
+Any such recognition or token is gratuitous and is not consideration for the report, does not create any obligation by 3DPrintMe to provide future recognition or compensation, and may be discontinued at any time.

 Public Disclosure